-Upcoming Green ICT conferences and workshops around the world through November 2013, including events just added for Beijing, China and for Pittsburg, USA.
-We have also included links to past conferences to aid your search for conference materials.
+Upcoming Green ICT conferences and workshops around the world.
+We just added a 2014 event in the United Kingdom.
+We have also included links to past conferences to aid your search for Green ICT materials.

 Updates from Africa and the Middle East.
 Click here for regional Green ICT updates from around the globe.
 Click on 'Africa-ME' tag above for all news about the region.

 We've been tracking the innovative re-purposing of the globe's ubiquitous shipping containers at the intersection of Green ICT and ICT4D.
 The Coca Cola Company's "EKOCENTER is a modularly designed kiosk ...transformed from a 20-foot shipping container into a hub of community activity, offering clean, safe drinking water, alongside other services, such as access to wireless communication, electricity, vaccination storage, and more tailored to address community needs."
 The solar-powered EKOCENTERs are being trialed in South Africa; the company's goal is to place 1,500 to 2,000 worldwide by the end of 2015.